pGrr/notes/SigleFileComponents.md

   * the content of `<slot>` tags will be the default value
   * if the parent puts any other content inside the child's tags, that will substitute the slot content
   * if the template code that replaces the slot content need to access the child's data, see __scoped-slots__
+  * multiple slots can be referenced by name
+  * multiple html elements can be put in the same slot by wrapping them in `<template>` tags (which won't be rendered in the final html)

 ```js
 // Form.vue